 Note: If you want to add the seller’s total due earning on the completion of refund days then make sure to activate “Enable Cashable Amount for Sellers” from the “Order Configuration” menu.

-Important Note: Enabling this option, the seller won’t be automatically paid, only the total earnings will be updated in the app.
+Important Note: Enabling this option, the payment won’t go to the seller automatically.
+Only the total earnings will be updated in the app.

 ACCEPT AND FULFILL ORDER